PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 ### Grader position

-_Supervised by Prof. Pedro Paredes (Fall 2023)_
+_Supervised by Prof. Pedro Paredes (Spring 2024)_

 _Team communication: Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#226-grading`)_

-This position grades the programming assignments in Java.

-Same description as the COS 126 grader position (see above), except this position involves code that is more complex, and with the need to understand errors in the running time or memory efficiency of the code.
+This position grades the programming assignments in Java, which happen about once every two weeks.
+It involves reading complex code, with the need to understand errors in the running time or memory efficiency of the code.

-In addition, applicants should have taken COS 226 and earned a grade of B+ or better.
+**Responsibilities (~4-6 hrs/assignment) :**

+- Attend weekly grader meeting (2-3h/assignment) to review the rubric and start grading synchronously.<!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->

+- Grade late and remaining assignments asynchronously (~2-3h/assignment).

+**Requirements:**

+- For Freshman/Sophomores: Having taken COS 226 (B+ or better typically)

+- For Juniors: Grading experience in any course (or being a lab TA)

+- For Seniors: Grading experience in COS 226

 ### Grading Manager position

-_Supervised by Prof. Pedro Paredes (Fall 2023)_
+_Supervised by Prof. Pedro Paredes (Spring 2024)_

 _Team communication: Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#226-grading`)_

 **Description:**

+This position is for students that are interested in contributing to improve the class and can involve multiple things depending on your interests (see responsibilities below for examples), some of which don't necessarily involve grading (despite the title name).

+Grading managers will work closely with Prof. Paredes

+**Responsibilities (time commitment variable):**

+- For students interested in grading it can be any of the following:
-This position supervises the UCA COS 226 graders, checks their work, and is responsible for the grading process.
-The position may also involve creating new materials to support the grading mission (such as the style guide, automation scripts, preparing grading briefs).
+  - Supervising the COS 226 graders (e.g. answering their questions, grading tougher submissions).
+  - Creating new materials to support the grading mission (such as the style guide, automation scripts, preparing grading briefs).

-**Responsibilities (~10-15 hrs/week):**

-- Overall commitment of between 5-10 hours/week, depending on talent and creativity of applicants

-- Attend weekly grader meeting 2-3h/week (as of Fall 2023: Tuesdays 4:30-7pm) to help train graders and oversee the grading process

-- Answer questions from graders on Slack, create new rubric items when necessary

-- Grade challenging, late or left-over submissions (or delegate to other graders)

-- Regularly audit a subset of graders to ensure understanding of the assignment/exam rubrics
+  - Audit a subset of submissions to ensure quality of grading.

-- Occasionally, grading managers (depending on their interests, creativity and talent) may be asked to create new materials to support the grading mission (such as the style guide, automation scripts, preparing grading briefs)
+- For students interested in interacting with other students, responsibilities might include holding office hours, assisting in precepts and attending staff meetings with the course instructors and graduate preceptors.

+- For students interested in creating new material for the course, responsibilities might include revising assignment statements, revising precept handouts, beta testing new assignments, creating supplemental material.

 **Requirements:**

-- Having been a COS 226 grader for at least one semester, ideally two
+- Having been a COS 226 grader for at least one semester

-- Having a strong track record of grading (e.g. high quality, timely, and consistent grading)

-- Being able to communicate effectively with the graders
+- A vision on what can be done to do to improve COS 226

+- Candidates will be asked a few questions about what they are interested in doing for the course as well as their past experience with the course

 <!--
 ************************************